Highlights of $900 billion COVID-19 relief, wrapup bills

 Congressional leaders have hashed out a massive, year-end catchall bill that combines $900 billion in COVID-19 aid with a $1.4 trillion omnibus spending bill and reams of other unfinished legislation on taxes, energy, education and health care.
 The huge, still-unreleased bill is slated for votes on Monday — with lawmakers having only a few hours to read it before casting their votes.

-Highlights of the measure with overall funding amounts and specific amounts for some but not necessarily all initiatives:
+Highlights of the measure with overall funding amounts and specific amounts for some but not necessarily all initiatives; some amounts are not yet available and some aspects of the catchall bill do not involve spending.

 DIRECT ECONOMIC RELIEF ($286 billion)